 Change is inevitable, no matter how happy we are where we are.
 Life moves on.
 That’s what I keep telling myself.

 My studio is inside the Hungerford building, home to a vibrant artist community within its weathered brick walls.
-The Hungerford was initially built in the 1890s to house the manufacturing of flavored sugar syrups.
+Built-in the 1890s, the Hungerford housed the manufacturing of flavored sugar syrups.
 However, Maguire Properties brought it back from the brink of urban blight and provided affordable space for artists, small businesses, craftspersons, and makers over the decades.

-This past spring, the building was purchased by Peter Hungerford of PH Reality.
+The building was bought in the spring by Peter Hungerford, the owner of PH Reality.
 We all knew the sale would bring changes.
-Rents would most likely go up, but how much was a question.
+Rents would go up, but how much was a question.
 We knew he would have plans for the building.
-To sum up, the sale brought lots of questions, but I tried to meet them with an open mind.
+To sum up, the sale brought lots of questions, but I met them with an open mind.

 Well, six months in, and things are not looking good.
 There is lots of uncertainty and anxiety about the future.

 We’ve lost all building security.
 The Hungerford is located on the edge of a poor neighborhood, and a rail yard on the backside of the building divides it from an affluent area of Rochester.
-So you can say we are literally “on the wrong side of the tracks.”
+So you can say we are — on the wrong side of the tracks.